j4321/juliette.monsel/source/Bicycles.rst

 What I like about bike kitchens:

-  - Learning more about bicycle mechanics
+  - Learning more about bicycle mechanics,
-  - Helping others
+  - Helping others,
-  - Sharing my knowledge and enpowering people
+  - Sharing my knowledge and enpowering people,
-  - Meeting and exchanging with people from various cultures and social backgrounds
+  - Meeting and exchanging with people from various cultures and social backgrounds,
   - The conviviality with the other volunteers, e.g. shared meals, evening hangouts, ...